By highrise logo

 <div id="five">

-Therefore, you need to have some tips to navigate the debacle.
-Here are a few of them:
+Therefore, you need to have some tips to navigate the situation.
+Here are a few you can use the next time you need to miss work:

 Be honest about work absences, but don't share private details of personal life like health, legal, or family matters with your employer.